puzzle/ops-techlab-rancher/labs/64_managehelmcharts.md

 ## Install the Chart

-Now it is possible to install the helm chart directly from the directory on the `userX-controller` vm.
+Now it is possible to install the helm chart directly from the directory on the `userX-controller` VM.
 Because we have added that question we also need to provide a value for it.
 That's why we pass `--set deploymenttitle=foobar` as an argument to the chart.
 ```bash
 $ helm install example ./mychart --set service.type=NodePort --set deploymenttitle=foobar
 NAME: example